-Va-LEND is a interdisciplinary leadership training project offered through the Partnership of People with Disabilities within the Virginia Commonwealth University (VCU) School of Education.
-The Va-LEND program is part of a larger network of 52 other LEND programs across the nation, which are federally funded through the Maternal and Child Health Bureau.
+Va-LEND is an online interdisciplinary leadership training program offered through the Partnership of People with Disabilities within the Virginia Commonwealth University (VCU) School of Education.
+The Va-LEND program is part of a larger network of 60 other LEND programs across the nation, which are federally funded through the Maternal and Child Health Bureau.
 The Va-LEND faculty represent 16 disciplines from 6 Schools at VCU and the Department of Communication Sciences and Disorders at Longwood University.

 The interdisciplinary program provides 12-24 months of interactive seminars, clinical and community-based practice, planned community grassroots, and systems level policy activities, and a family mentorship experience.
 The curriculum emphasizes all aspects of neurodevelopmental and related disabilities, social and family environments across the life course, the interdisciplinary approach, leadership, and research and includes: